Skip to Content

 The best way to enjoy the rain?
 Go see waterfalls, of course!
 In the rain, waterfalls become more powerful and impressive.
 Luckily, there are tons of waterfalls to explore near Vancouver.
 Some of the most popular and my personal favorites include:

 You’ll hop in what’s known as a zodiac boat to explore False Creek, Lion’s Gate Bridge, Vancouver Harbour, and Stanley Park before making the epic adventure down the Indian Arm to visit Granite Falls and Silver Falls.
-While on the water your guide will also share with you some geology about the sights you are seeing.
-This is easily one of the best boat tours in Vancouver, and you can book it easily online here!
+You can book it easily online here!

-Norvan Falls – These falls are accessed by a 14 km (8.7 miles) hike that starts in Lynn Canyon.
+These falls are accessed by a 14 km (8.7 mile) hike that starts in Lynn Canyon.
 They are one of the lesser-known waterfalls in the area but well worth it if you don’t mind a relatively easy but long hike in the rain.
-A positive though is that the trail is absolutely stunning, but make sure to get to the parking lot early becuase spots are very limited.
+A positive though is that the trail is absolutely stunning, but make sure to get to the parking lot early because spots are very limited.

 At Whistler Brewing drinking a beer